xyproto/zsnes/README.md

 * Supporting multiple CPUs and platforms is a goal (that has been reached).
 * Supporting DOS is not a goal.
 * Supporting Windows is not a goal, but a "nice to have".
-* Improving the net-play code is a long term goal.
+* Improving the netplay feature is a long term goal.
 * To be like an LTS release of ZSNES is a goal.

-All of the old Assembly code has been ported to C11.

 Pull requests that fixes inaccuracies with the emulation are welcome, as well as pull requests for regular bugs.